Mayeu/mayeu.me/mayeu.me/_drafts/2015-11-04-docember-one-month-to-improve-your-documentation.md

 pull-request enhancing the documentation of one's or others' project·s** (may it be a public one, or an company internal one).
-You can span this on the whole month, or you can try to make it one merge each days until Christmas. **It can be a personal challenge** (helping your project, or someone else project), or **a community one** (organizing your community to make documentation a priority during this month).
+You can span this on the whole month, or you can try to make it one merge each days until Christmas. **It can be a personal challenge** (helping your project, or someone else project by documenting it), or **a community one** (organizing your community to make documentation a priority during this month).
+Make it whatever match your situation, the goal is first and foremost to raise awareness and enhance documentation.

 Obviously, we need your help to share the love of good documentation out.
 So if you care about good documentation, please share the idea around you, tweet about